Enhanced Partnership with Pakistan Act of 2009

-The Enhanced Partnership with Pakistan Act of 2009 s.1707 (also known as the Kerry-Lugar-Berman Act) was an act of Congress passed into law on October 15, 2009.
+The Enhanced Partnership with Pakistan Act of 2009 s.1707 (also known as the Kerry-Lugar-Berman Act) was an act of the United States Congress passed into law on October 15, 2009.
 It authorizes the release of $1.5 billion per year to the government of Pakistan as non-military aid from 2010 to 2014.
 It was proposed by Senators John Kerry (D-Massachusetts) and Richard Lugar (R-Indiana).
 It is considered a major shift in foreign aid to Pakistan, as it significantly increases the civil aid given to the country as compared to previous aid given.

 History

 The bill was introduced to Congress on September 24, 2009, after being voted for submission to Congress by the Senate Foreign Relations Committee.
 The Senate unanimously passed the bill the same day.
 The House of Representatives passed the bill on September 30.
 No voting records were kept, as it was a voice vote.
 U.S. President Barack Obama signed the bill into law on October 15 as Public Law No. 111-73.